 Students who transfer may be admitted into the MSAT program as long as they meet all program admission requirements.
-Coursework completed at another institution will be evaluated by the Faculty Advisor in accordance with the admission requirements listed above.
-Additionally, the program director Faculty Advisor will determine whether the transfer course objectives align with the course objectives of the courses required for the MSAT program.
+Coursework completed at another institution will be evaluated by the faculty Academic Advisor in accordance with the admission requirements listed above.
+Additionally, the Program Director Academic Advisor will determine whether the transfer course objectives align with the course objectives of the courses required for the MSAT program.